A Dimension-Insensitive Algorithm for Stochastic Zeroth-Order Optimization: Main complexity results for the SI-SGF

-\end{theorem} \begin{proof} The proof is postponed to Section \ref{main result proof}. \end{proof} \begin{remark}We would like to make a few remarks on the above result. \begin{itemize} \item To obtain an $\epsilon$-suboptimal solution, \eqref{error bound in convex} indicates that the iteration complexity is $\mathcal O\left( \frac{ (D_0+R)L}{\epsilon}\right),$ where $D_0:=\Vert\xbf^1-\xbf^*\Vert^2$.
-Since each per-iteration subroutine invokes $ \mathcal O( \frac{(D_0+ R)^2\sigma^2}{\epsilon^2})$-many the queries of the stochastic zeroth-order oracle, the total number of calls to the stochastic zeroth-order oracle is
+\begin{remark}We would like to make a few remarks on the above result. \begin{itemize} \item The algorithm parameters can be chosen with more flexibility to achieve the promised query complexity than what is given in \eqref{parameter settings}.
+In fact, if we set any of $\lambda$, $a$, $\gamma$, $\delta$, or $M$ to be some constant multiple of the current value, the same complexity rate can be achieved. \item To obtain an $\epsilon$-suboptimal solution, \eqref{error bound in convex} indicates an iteration complexity of $\mathcal O\left( \frac{ (D_0+R)L}{\epsilon}\right),$ where $D_0:=\Vert\xbf^1-\xbf^*\Vert^2$.
+Since each per-iteration subroutine invokes $ \mathcal O\left( \frac{(D_0+ R)^2\sigma^2\cdot \ln d}{\epsilon^2}\right)$-many queries of the stochastic zeroth-order oracle, the total number of calls to the oracle is